 Skills and capabilities

-Ability to analyse and interpret sophisticated chemistry problems and provide solutions
+- Ability to analyse and interpret complex chemistry problems and provide solutions

 Please note applications must include your current CV and a covering letter which presents your key areas of strength and why you should be considered for the role.

 AstraZeneca is an equal opportunity employer.
 AstraZeneca will consider all qualified applicants for employment without discrimination on grounds of disability, sex or sexual orientation, pregnancy or maternity leave status, race or national or ethnic origin, age, religion or belief, gender identity or re-assignment, marital or civil partnership status, protected veteran status (if applicable) or any other characteristic protected by law.

 AstraZeneca embraces diversity and equality of opportunity.
 We are committed to building an inclusive and diverse team representing all backgrounds, with as wide a range of perspectives as possible, and harnessing industry-leading skills.
 We believe that the more inclusive we are, the better our work will be.
 We welcome and consider applications to join our team from all qualified candidates, regardless of their characteristics.
 We comply with all applicable laws and regulations on non-discrimination in employment (and recruitment), as well as work authorization and employment eligibility verification requirements.